General Questions

 Does FOCUS fulfill graduation requirements?
 (Related: What do the letters like NW, WR, etc., next to the course name indicate?)

-Due to the interdisciplinary nature of FOCUS, different clusters fulfill different requirements for different students.
+Due to FOCUS's interdisciplinary nature, different clusters meet different requirements for different students.
 Courses can fulfill major, minor, certificate, and other curricular requirements for both Trinity and Pratt.

 Trinity: